AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 [Strategy](./Strategies/Example_Strategy_SMA_CrossOver_Advanced.cs)

-#Basic Template for Indicator, Condition and Strategy
+#Basic Example for Indicator, Condition and Strategy
 [Originally posted as a question in the Agenatrader forum](http://www.tradeescort.com/phpbb_de/viewtopic.php?f=18&t=2680&p=11739)

-This tutorial will show you a templates for indicators, conditions, strategies and give you the ability to communicate between these scripts.
+This tutorial will show you an advanced example for indicators, conditions, strategies and give you the ability to communicate between these scripts.
 This will lead you to more code transparency and reduces your programming time.

 ##Why do we want this?
 AgenaTrader provides you the ability to create indicators, conditions, alerts and strategies in c# and use them during trading.
-Of course you can start creating an indicator and copy the code afterwards into a condition, a strategy or an alert.
+Of course, you can start creating an indicator and copy the code afterwards into a condition, a strategy or an alert.
 Programming by using "copy & paste" is easy but on the other hand there are many disadvantages like lack of testing reasons, no single point for bug fixing and low maintainability.

 #Indicator
-In many cases we are starting with indicators because indicators are the best place to start on script development.
-You will be able to get pretty quick an indication if your trading idea is working and of course you are able to screen instruments visual and verify if your trading idea will be profitable.
+In many cases we are starting with indicators because indicators are the easiest place to start on script development.
+You will get a quick indication if your trading idea is working and addionally you can screen your instruments of choice visually and verify if your trading idea will be profitable.

 ##Result value
-The result value object will holds all result data from the calculate method so we know what to do.
-In a strategy we create long or short orders, in a condition we set the Occured object, and so on.
-In our example we use our global result value object, of course you can use your own class if you need more properties.
+The "ResultValue" object will hold all result data from the "calculate" method.
+Based on this result data, the next steps will be determined.
+In a strategy we create long or short orders, in a condition we set the "Occured" object, and so on.
+In our example, we use our global "ResultValue" object, of course you can use your own class if you need more properties.

 ```cs
 public class ResultValue_Example_Indicator_SMA_CrossOver_Advanced